-Gluten intolerance is a common type of food sensitivity that affects millions of people.
-Unlike food allergies, which are triggered by the immune system, a food intolerance such as this typically describes an inability to digest a certain kind of food.
-One variation of this is celiac disease, which is a severe autoimmune disorder that can be life-threatening if not properly diagnosed.
+Gluten intolerance is a common food sensitivity that affects millions of people.
+Unlike food allergies, which are triggered by the immune system, a food intolerance usually stems from an inability to digest certain foods.
+A complete inability to process gluten is celiac disease, a severe autoimmune disorder that can be life-threatening if not properly diagnosed.
 For most people, however, gluten intolerance manifests with mild to moderate symptoms that impact the digestive system and energy levels.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
-If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.
+If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.